astrom-tom/catscii/README.md

     from catscii import catscii

 Then you must load your ascii catalog.
-For the purpose of this short tutorial we take a very easy catalog:
+For the purpose of this short tutorial we take a very easy catalog called *test_catscii.txt*:

     #A	 B	C	D